renanferreira/xpto-toggler/README.md

 * toggle
 * user

-It is required to import the JSON sample files under /db-samples folder to preserve the document schema.
+It is required import the JSON sample files under /db-samples folder to preserve the document schema.

-Is also required to create the unique indexes:
+Is also required create the unique indexes:

 toogle
 * A compound index with toggleName and toggleVersion elements